yashikota/td4-py/README.md

 ## How to run

-Supports the input of files in plain text or td4 format and from stdin.
+Supports the input of files in plain text or td4 format.

 ### Input from files